machineware-gmbh/vcml/doc/session.md

 must be prefixed with a `}` character if they occur normally in the payload and should not be interpreted according to their control character meaning.

-Normally, the VSP payload is a string of comma-seperated values representing the command and its arguments.
+Normally, the VSP payload is a string of comma-separated values representing the command and its arguments.
 If a comma is not to be used as an argument separator, it must be escaped using a backslash (in C strings, the backslash must also be escaped, resulting in the character sequence `\\,`).
-Response packets returns their data in comma-separated lists as well, with the first element always indicating response status: `OK` for success and `E` for errors.
+Response packets return their data in comma-separated lists as well, with the first element always indicating response status: `OK` for success and `E` for errors.

 VSP commands can be divided into two groups currently, with more likely being added in the future.
-General simulation commands control global SystemC state and simulation progress, while target commands interact with processors, such as breakpoints and single-stepping.
+General simulation commands control the global SystemC state and simulation progress, while target commands interact with processors, such as breakpoints and single-stepping.

 ### General Commands
 The following general VSP commands have been defined with `[optional]` and